DATES FOR 2023 COMPETITIONS

 Since the inception of this competition in 1998, Edwina Forward Engraving (EFE) has provided all our trophies without charge.
 In 2007, they provided a new perennial shield, as well as engraved medallions for the winning team, to mark the 10th anniversary of the competition.
 This occurred again in 2022, with a new perennial shield and medallions to mark our 25th anniversary!
 EFE have been an amazing supporter of Numero®, and we truly appreciate this continuing association.

-The AFG Interschool Numero® Challenge 2022
+The AFG Interschool Numero® Challenge 2023

-Official Championship Photo 2022
+Official Championship Photo 2023

-Left to right: Mr Mike Ellis, State Manager (WA), Campion Education; Mr Scott Chandler, Business Relationship Manager, Homes & Commercial Loans, Australian Finance Group (AFG); Carey Baptist College Decimal Dragons; Mrs Julie Richards, Director, Independent Education & Training (IET); and Mr Stuart Percival, Assistant Executive Director, Service Delivery, Statewide Services, WA Department of Education.
+Left to right: Mrs Paula McMahon, Executive Officer, The Mathematical Association of Western Australia (MAWA), Mr Mike Ellis, State Manager (WA), Campion Education; Mr Scott Chandler, Business Relationship Manager, Homes & Commercial Loans, Australian Finance Group (AFG); West Leeming Smooth OperationsMrs Julie Richards, Director, Independent Education & Training (IET); and Mr Stuart Percival, Assistant Executive Director, Service Delivery, Statewide Services, WA Department of Education.

-Champions 2022
+Champions 2023

 (1st, 2nd and 3rd respectively)

-2nd Place: Willetton Primary School (Wonders)
+2nd Place: Castletown Primary School (Mathematical Marvels)

-VIP Presenters: Our special guest on the day was Mr Scott Chandler, Business Relationship Manager, Homes & Commercial Loans, Australian Finance Group (AFG), who was the sponsor of the event for the sixteenth year in succession.
+VIP Presenters: Our special guest on the day was Mr Scott Chandler, Business Relationship Manager, Homes & Commercial Loans, Australian Finance Group (AFG), who was the sponsor of the event for the seventeenth year in succession.

 Apologies: Ms Ella Dachs, Chief Executive Officer, Alzheimer’s WA and Mr Warren Harding, Chairman, Alzheimer’s WA.